Gen Z Slang Translator

 I ran a few everyday sentences through it.
 Here is what the gen z slang translation looks like:

-Original Gen Z Slang
+English Input Gen Z Slang Output

 This food is amazing This is bussin bussin no cap fr